bjnortier/shapesmith.deprecated/INSTALL.md

  * MacOSX or Ubuntu Linux (other variants of Linux should be fine, but there are not specific instructions for installing the dependencies on these yet).
  * Riak 0.14.1 http://downloads.basho.com/riak/CURRENT/
+ * Erlang R14B3 recommended, but R14B* should work
  * Libraries for OpenCASCADE, Erlang etc: *Follow the instructions for installing these in either INSTALL.MacOSX or INSTALL.Ubuntu*

 Install OCE v 0.4